Maxmuelleria lankesteri

 Maxmuelleria lankesteri is a species of spoon worm in the family Bonelliidae.
 It is found in the North Atlantic Ocean.
 It burrows into soft sediment on the seabed, mostly in deep water.

 Description

 The female Maxmuelleria lankesteri is broadly cylindrical and grows to a length of about 120 mm, and a width of 30 mm.
 It has a proboscis which is nearly as long as the body.
 The proboscis is scoop-shaped with a truncated tip, but does not divide in two parts.
 There are a pair of large chaetae (bristles) on the under side of the body just posterior to the proboscis and the genital groove is obscure.
 Both body and proboscis are green.
 The morphology of the male is not known.

 Distribution and habitat

-M. lankesteri is native to the northeastern Atlantic Ocean.
+Maxmuelleria lankesteri is native to the northeastern Atlantic Ocean.
 Its range includes the Kattegat, the Skagerrak, the western coast of Scotland and the Irish Sea.
 It is mainly a deep sea species, burrowing in soft sediment.